 A year before I entered high-school my parents bought a farm in NE Ohio's Summit County and we moved from the New York City area.
 I graduated high-school in a Hudson, Ohio class of forty-seven students.
 In the middle of my last high-school year I asked my parents to give their permission for me to enroll in the US Naval Air Reserves "weekend warrior" O-2 training program at the Akron, Ohio Naval Air Station as a 17 year-old minor.

 Wishing a broad liberal arts education, I attended Ohio State University and graduated with a B.S. degree from its College of Arts and Sciences.
 Back in those days there was a room in the Student Union devoted to classical music in which one could always find a comfortable chair even when the building was crowded and no seat could be found elsewhere.
 One of my most valuable college experiences was discovering how much I enjoyed classical music.
-I have posted elsewhere online a few music videos.
+I have posted elsewhere online a few favorite music videos.

 After working with corporations for 16 years, despite having moved successfully into management, I decided to work for myself.
 I left New York City and returned to my mid-western roots.
 In the course of a year I built an early Century-21 real estate franchise into the S.E.
 Ohio region's leading office in all areas: recruiting, listings, sales, and profit.
 I began to study personal financial investments and it became obvious to me that accurate information was needed from other than the corporations' trained salesmen.